loopDelicious/arena-rank/README.md

 | llama-4-maverick-03-26-experimental |   1067.21 |        1059.38 |        1075.04 |    15.953   |
 | gemini-2.5-flash                    |   1061.26 |        1055.31 |        1067.22 |    9.21695  |
 ```
-(Note that this ranking is with a subset of publicly released data from July, and without style control so it's not reflective of the live leaderboard.)

-There are more advanced example notebooks in the [examples](examples/) folder covering techniques such as the style control leaderboard on [LMArena](examples/lmarena.ipynb), analysis of voter patterns on the [PRISM](examples/prism.ipynb) dataset, and analysis of sports and video game competitions using the general Bradley-Terry methodology in [nba.ipynb](examples/nba.ipynb) and [melee.ipynb](examples/melee.ipynb).
+See the [examples](examples/) folder for notebooks with more advanced examples, covering techniques such as the style-controlled leaderboard on [LMArena](examples/lmarena.ipynb), analysis of voter patterns on the [PRISM](examples/prism.ipynb) dataset, and analysis of [sports](examples/nba.ipynb) and [video game competitions](examples/melee.ipynb) using the Bradley-Terry methodology.

 ## Contributing
 We welcome and encourage contributions.
 To develop `arena` make sure to install the development dependencies and the git pre-commit hooks.